Stability-Constrained AC Optimal Power Flow--A Gaussian Process-Based Approach: Problem Formulation

 \subsection{Stability-Constrained ACOPF}

 \begin{model}[tb] \end{model}

-The mathematical formulation for the stability-constrained ACOPF problem is shown in Model~\ref{model:stability_constrained_ac_opf}.
+The mathematical formulation for the stability-constrained ACOPF (SC-ACOPF) problem is shown in Model~\ref{model:stability_constrained_ac_opf}.
 This problem determines the optimal power dispatch subject to physical laws, operational constraints, and dynamic stability requirements, as captured by constraints~\eqref{eq:ac_1} -- \eqref{eq:ac_7} and \eqref{eq:generator_dynamics} -- \eqref{eq:stab-limit}.
 Given the loads $\bm{S}^d$, the objective is to determine the dispatch and voltage variables $\bm{S}^r$ and $\bm{V}$ that minimize the cost function~\eqref{scac_obj} while satisfying both steady-state AC power flow equations and generator stability constraints.

-The incorporation of synchronous generator dynamics introduces a significant modeling challenge due to the coupling between the OPF decision variables---namely, the complex power injection $S^r_g$ and terminal voltage $V_g$---and the generator state variables $\delta^g(t)$ and $\omega^g(t)$, as represented in constraints~\eqref{eq:generator_dynamics} -- \eqref{eq:stab-limit}.
+The incorporation of synchronous generator dynamics introduces a significant modeling challenge due to the coupling between the OPF decision variables--namely, the complex power injection $S^r_g$ and terminal voltage $V_g$--and the generator state variables $\delta^g(t)$ and $\omega^g(t)$, as represented in constraints~\eqref{eq:generator_dynamics} -- \eqref{eq:stab-limit}.
 The nonlinear and time-dependent nature of the generator model further increases the dimensionality and complexity of the optimization problem.

 Traditional discretization-based methods, which simulate the dynamic equations over time, become computationally prohibitive when integrated directly into the ACOPF framework.
-To address this, we develop a data-driven approach using Gaussian Process (GP) regression to approximate generator dynamics along with its stability constraints in \eqref{eq:stab-limit}.
+To address this, we develop a data-driven approach using Gaussian Process (GP) regression to approximate generator dynamics and their stability constraints in \eqref{eq:stab-limit}.
 This surrogate modeling strategy enables the efficient enforcement of stability constraints via chance constraints, thereby allowing the steady-state ACOPF formulation to account for dynamic behavior without incurring the cost of explicit time-domain simulation.
-The result is a computationally tractable framework that maintains both economic efficiency and stability compliance.
+The result is a computationally tractable framework that maintains both economic efficiency and compliance with stability.